Skip to content

 -H 'accept: application/json'

 FFmate responds with a 204 No Content status.
 The preset will be removed from the system.
-An preset.deleted event is also fired via webhooks
+A preset.deleted event is also fired via Global webhooks and Direct webhooks.

 💡 Tip: Presets can be safely deleted from the FFmate Web UI, with helpful context to avoid accidental removals.